 - 1. Quizzes.
 Quizzes will be conducted regularly during the term, approximately one per week.
 They will focus on material presented and discussed in lecture periods as well as material covered in weekly readings.
 Quiz questions will involve a mix of multiple-choice and other short-answer style questions that address core theoretical concepts or specific examples of communication behavior considered in lecture or reading.
 They may often involve interpreting data in the form of tables or graphs that are germane to specific topics covered in lectures or readings.
 Quizzes will be conducted through Moodle and can be completed remotely. - 2.
-Practical lab exercises.
-Two practical lab exercises will be conducted during the term.
-Both will involve 'collecting' your own data concerning a specific form of communication behaviour, either de novo or using a common behavioral database provided to you.
-Each assignment will involve generating original data, tabulating the data in an appropriate way, performing simple statistical calculations on the tabulated data, and interpreting the results in the context of some general concept or hypothesis germane to the specific communication example.
-Additional specific details and instructions will be provided with each assignment. - 3.
 Essays.
 Two essay-style exams will be conducted during the term.
 Concrete deadlines will be fixed as dictated by the flow of topics but will involve considerable lead-time.
 You can anticipate that the first essay will be due roughly mid-way through the term (after reading week) and the second towards the end of term (see detailed schedule below).
 Both essays will be short (maximum 1,500 words).
 However, they will require considerable additional (i.e., out of classroom) background reading and research leading to an incisive analysis and interpretation of some form of communication behavior ultimately leading to enlightened synthesis or conclusions regarding an important broad conceptual theme covered in the course.
 More specific instructions will be provided with each assignment.

-Opportunities to Participate in Research Experiments in the Department of Psychology:

-This course provides students with an opportunity to participate in active research programs of faculty members and students in the Department of Psychology.
+Opportunities to Participate in Research Experiments in the Department of Psychology: this course provides students with an opportunity to participate in active research programs of faculty members and students in the Department of Psychology.
 Calls for volunteers to assist in these studies will be made during the semester.
 Each study normally requires one hour or less of your time.
 If you choose to participate, an extra 1% for each study will be added to your total grade at the end of the semester, up to a maximum of 3%, in recognition of your time and the fact that you are learning something about the discipline of Psychology beyond what you would learn in the routine classroom environment.
 Note that there is no guarantee that all students will be able to achieve the maximum bonus.
 It depends on the availability of experiments.
-Note also that your professor for a given course (like me for Psych 3760) will not know which particular studies you participated in, only the number of studies you participated in and the relevant credit to be allocated for their course.
+Note also that your instructor for a given course (like me for Psych 3760) will not know which particular studies you participated in, only the number of studies you participated in and the relevant credit to be allocated for their course.
 Please check with the researcher coordinating a particular study to ensure that you have not completed that study previously.